 With recovery of last case, New Zealand has eradicated virus

+The announcement was greeted with joy around the country and means the nation of 5 million people will be among the first to welcome throngs of fans back into sports stadiums, embrace crowded concerts and remove seating restrictions from flights.

-It has been 17 days since the last new case was reported, while 40,000 have been tested in that time.
-And Monday also marked the first time since late February that there have been no active cases.
+It has been 17 days since the last new case was reported, during which time an additional 40,000 people have been tested, bringing the total number tested to about 300,000.
+Monday marked the first time since late February there have been no active cases.

-Ardern also announced the Cabinet had agreed to another phase of the country's reopening, to take place at midnight.
+Prime Minister Jacinda Ardern said she was confident New Zealand had halted the spread of the virus but it still must be prepared for more.

 She said her government’s focus will be on the country’s borders, where isolation and quarantine will continue.